 The Bid price represents the maximum price that a buyer is willing to pay for an asset and the Ask price represents the minimum price that a seller is willing to take for that same asset.
-As such, these prices will be displayed at different places on the platform as they serve different functions for each asset.
-Furthermore, the Mid price, is the A general at Market-value for an asset which is calculated by taking the average of the current Bid and Ask prices being quoted.
+As such, these prices will be displayed in different places on the platform as they serve different functions for each asset.
+Furthermore, the Mid price is the general Market-value for an asset which is calculated by taking the average of the current Bid and Ask prices being quoted.

 These Prices will be displayed in different areas on the platform as they serve different purposes.
 The Mid price will be the most commonly displayed price of the asset on the platform such as on the dashboard or in the Asset List as despite the difference of the Bid and Ask prices, the Mid price is considered the current average market price of the asset.
 This is done in order for our customers to understand the current value of the asset on the open market without having to overrun these areas with two different price points to consider, along with the other numerous pieces of information these areas display.